Background

 The Non-Governmental Organizations

-Co-ordination Board simply referred to as the NGOs Co-ordination Board was established
+Co-ordination Board simply referred to as the ETrs Co-ordination Board was established

 by an Act of Parliament in 1990 and commenced its business on June 15, 1992.